 What is Financial Independence Early Retirement (FIRE)?

-FIRE stands for Financial Independence and Early Retirement and refers to achieving a level of wealth that produces an income that will allow you to withdraw from the workforce and live entirely on your investment returns.
+FIRE stands for Financial Independence and Early Retirement.
+It refers to achieving a level of wealth that produces an income to allow you to withdraw from the workforce.
+You are able to live entirely on your investment returns.

-Since it seems most people hate their work (which is simply not an ideal way to spend 40+ hours per week, but that is another post for another time), the idea of having a self-sustaining pile of money that let’s you do whatever you want all day is very, very attractive to most people.
+Since it seems most people hate their work (which is not an ideal way to spend 40+ hours per week), the idea of having a self-sustaining pile of money that lets you do whatever you want all day is very, attractive.